Al-Huneidi/Alphabet_Soup_Charity/README.md

 Image

+I started with 132 neurons in the first layer and 33 neurons in the second layer.
+I chose 132 neurons for the first layer because that number is three times the number of columns in the model dataframe.
+I chose 33 neuron for the second layer I arbitrarily chose it by dividing 132 by 4, a fourth of the number of neurons in the first layer.

+### Model Adjustments to Achieve Predictive Accuracy Higher than 75%

+1. I adjusted the number of hidden layers to three and adjusted the activation types.
+I tried all combinations of sigmoid and reLu activation in the three hidden layers but little changed in the loss and accuracy of the model.
+I returned to the orginal design of the hidden layers.

-I had a hypothesis that model was overfitting due to too many epochs.
+2. At 100 epochs, I had a hypothesis that model was overfitting due to too many epochs.
 To test my hypothesis of overfitting and to attempt achieving the higher than 75% accuracy and reduce the time to compile I began by adjusting the epochs.

-1. I reduced the epochs, not increased.
+I reduced the epochs, not increased them.

 	⁃	80 Epochs: Loss = 55.52%, Accuracy = 72.53%  => an improvement all around
 	⁃	65 Epochs: Loss = 55.25%, Accuracy = 72.67%  => improvement in time and accuracy
 	⁃	50 Epochs: Loss = 55.25%, Accuracy = 72.74%  => improvement in time and accuracy

 * It seems more than 50 epochs the model begins to overfit so I stayed with 50 epochs as the optimal number of epochs.

-2. I adjusted the bucketing process.
+3. I adjusted the bucketing process.

 	- I increased the amount in the Other bucket for the APPLICATION_TYPE to include values less than 700.
 The loss went up to 55.30% and the accuracy dropped a bit to 72.65%.

-After adjusting the bucket, I noticed the number of parameters dropped from 10,099 from 10,231 as the number of columns in the dataframe dropped by 1.
+After adjusting the APPLICATION_TYPE, I noticed the number of parameters dropped from 10,099 from 10,231 as the number of columns in the dataframe dropped by 1.
 I interpreted this to mean that a certain number of columns must remain for the accuracy not to drop and for the loss not to increase.
-I abandoned adjusting the buckets further.

 3. I checked the dataset to see if I could improve the accuracy by adjusting the dataset.

-	- I bucketed the ASK_AMT columns to see what would happen to the input data.
-When I tried several different amounts to create the “Other” the amounts in the buckets didn’t make any sense as the the values in the ASK_AMT vary too much from each other.
-I decided the data was fine.
+	- I bucketed the ASK_AMT column with no improvement in the loss and accuracy results.

 4. I adjusted the number of neurons in each hidden layer.

 Since reducing the epochs had a positive effect on the performance and little change to the loss and accuracy I decided to reduce neurons.
-	I reduced the number of neurons to 80 in the first layer and 25 in the second layer.
+	- I reduced the number of neurons to 80 in the first layer and 25 in the second layer.
-	The loss and accuracy were very close to my initial numbers but the speed of compiling increased significantly so I felt like this was the number of neurons to use for my final model.
+	- The loss and accuracy were very close to my initial numbers but the speed of compiling increased significantly so I felt like this was the number of neurons to use for my final model.
 Loss: 55.17%  Accuracy: 72.46%

-5. I did not choose a different activation feature for the hidden layers as I thought reLu was the best option for the type of features in this dataset.

-Final Deep Learning Neural Network Model
+#### Final Deep Learning Neural Network Model

 After all the adjustments to the number of neurons, the epochs and the buckets the best results came from a deep neural network model consisting of:
 	- CLASSIFICATION buckets set at less than 1883